Firearms regulation in the United Kingdom: Handguns

 The 1997 acts (see below) do not ban pistols as such and are drafted in terms of "short firearms".
 These acts prohibit firearms with a barrel shorter than 30 cm or an overall length less than 60 cm In practice this includes most pistols and revolvers, with the exception of those that are air weapons, muzzle-loading (pistols and revolvers) or signalling apparatus.

 A wide variety of black powder muzzle-loading handguns can still be possessed in Great Britain, plus a small number of muzzle-loading smokeless powder pistols and revolvers (in various calibres) are manufactured, such as the Westlake Taurus and Alfa Proj .357 muzzle-loading revolvers.
 All other handguns are mostly prohibited in Great Britain, with some exceptions such as those used for the humane dispatch of injured animals (such as deer) and some historical firearms.

 That law created a new market for "long-barrelled revolvers" and "long-barrelled pistols", firearms with a permanently attached extension to the grip, with overall dimensions larger than those prohibited.
 Long-barrelled pistols in single-shot, or long-barrelled revolvers, both of any calibre, or semi-automatic in .22 rimfire, are all permitted with a firearm certificate.

 Pistol shooting for sporting purposes was effectively banned in 1997, although a temporary exemption was made for competitors to bring section 5 firearms into the UK for the 2002 Commonwealth Games.
 This exemption only applied to the Games period and Home Nation pistol shooters had to train abroad prior to the Games.
 Ahead of the 2012 Olympic Games, Tessa Jowell (Minister for the Olympics) and the Home Secretary agreed to use Home Office powers to issue a small number of section 5 permits to elite pistol shooters nominated by British Shooting.
 With Glasgow winning the right to host the 2014 Commonwealth Games, this arrangement was extended beyond the Olympics, with a small number of UK ranges licensed for section 5 shooting.

 A few models of ISSF 50 meter pistol (also known as "Free Pistol") have been produced which exceed the defined dimensions for prohibited "short firearms" and qualify as section 1 firearms.
 Some free pistols offered removable stabiliser bars; UK-legal models are manufactured with stabilisers permanently fixed.
 Examples include the single-shot Pardini K22 Longarm and the five-shot Westlake Britarms Long Pistol.

+Antique handguns that fall under definitions in Section 58(2) of the Firearms Act 1968 may be owned privately as a "curiosity or ornament" without a license and therefore can be transferred without restrictions.
+The owner is not to acquire ammunition for it under these terms.
+Section 126 of the Policing and Crime Act 2017 and the Antique Firearms Regulations 2021 add further details regarding antique firearms.
+The Antique Firearms Regulations 2021 added several cartridges to the government's official comprehensive list of obsolete ammunition, whilst simultaneously revoking certain black powder centerfire revolver cartridges such as .41 Long Colt, .44 Russian, and .442 Webley due to reported criminal use of legally acquired antique firearms with corresponding ammunition for them.